 There are some really great characters behind Jamaican poets.
 It´s a special group of people and they deserve to be recognized as such.
 They’ve been around since the nineteenth century and have been steadily growing, moving upward with hopes of establishing a place for themselves.
 Some of the first figures to mention are Claude McKay, Edward Baugh, Jeremiah Gorak Fas, John Figueroa, Roger Maris, Una and Mervin Morris, Andrew Salkey, Michael Smith, and Dennis Scott and they’re no ordinary people if you take a closer look at their work.
 The background of the Jamaican language, Patois, was already taking shape in influencing Jamaican poetry.
 There was nothing to stop it from standing up beside the English language as another tongue for native Jamaicans.
-Patois would even have more say it what was to come, the future of Jamaican poetry.
+Patois would even have more say in what was to come, the future of Jamaican poetry.

-As the group added more and more people to its list, the better it gets.
+As the group added more and more people to its list, the better it got.
 Great poets began to appear on the scene, not that the original group wasn’t great.
 It was.
 But now the newcomers were arriving with storytelling through poems but at its best.
 Lorna Goodison, Arthur Hendricks, Thomas MacDermot, Brian Meeks, Pamela Mordecai, Kimberly Walcott and Olive Senior are all examples of this new kind of poetry with all its fullness in bloom that is unique of the island of Jamaica.
-Poems have become a part of literary life on the island and its richness is just beginning to be taken into account by groups, clubs and organization around the world.
-They’re ones who are going make Jamaican poetry become a solid part of English literature.
+Poems have become a part of literary life on the island and its richness is just beginning to be taken into account by groups, clubs and organizations around the world.
+They’re the ones who are going make Jamaican poetry become a solid part of English literature.
 A lot of Jamaicans who have enjoyed reading these poets can tell you of the quality and sweetness of their verses.
-Schools, theaters and outdoor recitals are places where this form of Jamaican art is being read on a constant basis because there is life behind Jamaican poets.
+Schools, theaters and outdoor recitals are places where this form of Jamaican art is being read on a constant basis because there is life behind Jamaican poets and their poetry.

 There’s an enormous future awaiting Jamaican poets.
 They will have a bold new world to contemplate with and produce poems of a new era.
 The Internet will of course be one of their important tools and it will take their poetry to places that were once unknown to them.
 More people will have access to them.
-They’ll be able to enjoy them because of the art form that without any doubt will take from its past and combine it with the present to produce beautiful poetry.
+They’ll be able to enjoy them because of the art form that without any doubt will take from its past and combine it with the present to produce beautiful poetry now and in the future.
 The surrounding, the flora and fauna, the sounds, the languages, are so unique to the region that they’ll all give the poet a taste of creativity to write them.
-It is only natural that this kind of storytelling on the island proliferates for everything around the poet is blended with harmony and a force that can activate every poet’s imagination.
+It is only natural that this kind of storytelling on the island will proliferate for everything around the poet is blended with harmony and a force that can activate every poet’s imagination.
 S/he can feel, hear, touch and see much more because of the atmosphere.
 Jamaican poets are destined to have a place in history and we the young entrepreneurs from the island are going to go out of our way to make this dream of enchanting the world with our poetry come true.
 We want the planet to know about this art form on the island.
 It is worth the while reading because we know that everyone who comes in contact with it is bound to be thrilled by it.

 Page Rank Checker - A free tool to check the page rank of any web site easily, without the need to install Google toolbar.
 This tool also allows you to display the page rank value of your web site right on your web pages.